reframe-hpc/reframe/docs/migration_2_to_3.rst

 .. warning::
    .. versionchanged:: 3.4
-      Overriding a pipeline stage method is no longer allowed and a ``ReframeSyntaxError`` is raised.
+      Overriding a pipeline stage method is no longer allowed and a reframe syntax error is raised.

 --------------------------------